 Massive Open Online Course programs first began in 2006 and became popular in 2012.
 Since then, this form of online distance schooling has become a prevalent mode of learning due to its convenience.
 With its open access to all, it provides affordability that other online programs cannot offer.
 What’s the catch?
 This is where it gets tricky.
 MOOC programs do not typically grant academic credits; however, if you are paying tuition, they might.

 Some websites may offer MOOCs for free (or at least certain aspects of the course,) for universities offering MOOC programs may require fees similar to traditional tuition, especially if you are expecting academic credits.
 Leading universities across the country offering MOOCs include Stanford University, John Hopkins University and Massachusetts Institute of Technology.
 Subjects range anywhere from computer science, the humanities, art and design, and engineering.

 Millions of students utilize MOOCs annually, with the popular MOOC site Coursera seeing over 5 million students log on in 2013 alone.
 Today there are a variety of sites offering these types of courses, such as EdX, Udemy or FutureLearn, to name a few.
 MOOCs require four to six weeks of study, making them an excellent choice for students who want to learn quickly.

 Besides gaining specialized knowledge or credits toward a degree, MOOC participants may also receive a variety of certifications based on the courses they complete, especially if it is a one-off course.
-These can include open badges, statement of accomplishment, or a verified certificate.
-A statement of accomplishment is free, while users must pay for the verified certificate once the course is complete.
-All of these rewards for completing courses can be included on a person’s resume or LinkedIn profile, showing they have extra experience in a field of study outside of their degree.
+These can include open badges, a statement of accomplishment, or certification.
+A declaration of accomplishment is free, while users must pay for the verified certificate once the course is complete.
+All these rewards for completing courses can be included on a person’s resumé or LinkedIn profile, showing they have extra experience in a field of study outside of their degree.